ruggiero/galstep/README.md

 ## Usage

 You can run `python galstep.py --help` to see the message below.
-Please check out the `galaxy_params.ini` to see the available free parameters.
+Also please check out the `galaxy_params.ini` file to see the available free parameters.

     usage: galstep.py [-h] [--nogas] [-cores CORES] [--force-yes] [-o init.dat]